milanmiticdev/brisktask-fullstack-todo-app/README.md

 Responsive Todo app created with React, Node and MySQL.

-Frontend is deployed on Netlify: https://brisktask.netlify.app
+App is deployed on Render: https://brisktask-fullstack.onrender.com

 ## Built with